gcpreston/webcandy/README.md

 # Webcandy
-Web API and interface for Fadecandy control.
+API and web interface for Fadecandy control.

 ## Requirements
 - Python 3.6+